fabiosvm/test-experiment/README.md

 # Test Experiment

-This is an experiment to see how to use `cmocka` to test C code.
+This is an experiment to see how to build a C project with unit and end-to-end tests.

 ## Requirements